larskaare/pawa-system-testing/slides/content/a-solution.md

   - For a "real-life" set-up everything should be scripted - like creating AD object
   - Secrets stores (like KeyVault) should be used to hold config
   - Routines needs to be developed to rotate secrets
-  - Enabling https for the test environment would enable more prod like security features

 </div>